kulbir-ahluwalia/RTKGPS_IMU_Encoders_Plot_trajectory_using_ROS/README.md

 In this project, we Processed data from RTK-GPS, IMU and encoders to plot the trajectory of a field robot in RViz.
 The pose and twist of the robot are also published using an Odometry ROS message.

-In the PLOTS pdf Qn 2, we see that when we use IMU+encoders, we get errors in yaw angle due to noise in gyroscope readings.
+In the PLOTS pdf, Qn 2, we see that when we use IMU+encoders, we get errors in yaw angle due to noise in gyroscope readings.
 Hence, the trajectory looks like a polygon with sharp changes in yaw which influences the (x,y) position at the subsequent time step(t+1).

 Whereas in Qn3, when only GPS is used, we get a straight line trajectory.